Level 4 Creative Enterprise (Concept to Creation)

 Are you a driven, ambitious creative ready to take your first real steps into the vibrant North East creative scene?
-Concept to Creation is a brand-new, one-year course designed to turn your passion into professional practice.
+Concept to Creation is a one-year course designed to turn your passion into professional practice.

 Step into the heart of the action by joining our dynamic Creative Enterprise programme — a unique opportunity to collaborate with local creative employers, sharpen your entrepreneurial mindset, and grow your network alongside a like-minded community of creatives.